virajpwr/MSc.-thesis/README.md

 dataset and tested on manually transcribed first utterance of 911 calls and were evaluated on classification accuracy and F-score.
-Furthermore, these classiers were trained on three different features vectors from Bag-of-words, tf-idf weighting and word2vec model of Google ASR generated dataset to verify if word2vec features vec- tors improve classifier's accuracy.
+Furthermore, these classiers were trained on three different features vectors from Bag-of-words, tf-idf weighting and word2vec model of Google ASR generated dataset to verify if word2vec features vectors improve classifier's accuracy.
 The result showed there was no improvement in classification accuracy when word2vec features vectors were used.
 Support Vector Machines achieved the highest classification accuracy of 73% when feature vectors of bag-of-words from Google ASR generated dataset were used for training.